 More about the prevalence and persistence of WTC-related conditions.
 The WTC Health Registry completed its third health survey of more than 68,000 adult enrollees and more than 1,300 adolescents and their parents in September 2012, and has begun planning its fourth health survey.

 The extent to which people with potential WTC-related health conditions are receiving treatment, and what coverage gaps remain

 The effectiveness of treatment for patients with WTC-related mental and physical health conditions

-Whether or not findings from the first cancer and mortality studies are replicated, if they are replicated in different populations with different exposure levels, and if they change over time.
+Whether or not findings from early cancer and mortality studies are replicated, if they are replicated in different populations with different exposure levels, and if they change over time.

 The role WTC-related illness may play in cardiac disease and diabetes

 How prevalent WTC-related depression and substance use are among WTC-exposed populations